StephenGlasby/StephenGlasby.github.io/blog.md

 who try to solve the conjecture may well repeat the same work.
 If Mathematics had respected avenues to publish what could be regarded as incomplete work, then the field may advance more quickly.
 There are caveats.
-The work should (a) be on a conjecture of interest to a broad community of mathematicians;
+The work should
+1. be on a conjecture of interest to a broad community of mathematicians;
-(b) the proposed methods should offer some hope of success;
+2. the proposed methods should offer some hope of success;
-(c) the research should be written in a general manner so that other researchers can build on the results to either prove the conjecture or significantly close the gap;
+3. the research should be written in a general manner so that other researchers can build on the results to either prove the conjecture or significantly close the gap;
-(d) the paper may include computational evidence that the conjecture is true (ideally with well written supporting computer code),  or the paper may reduce the problem to a different problem requiring specific expertise.
+4. the paper may include computational evidence that the conjecture is true (ideally with well written supporting computer code),  or the paper may reduce the problem to a different problem requiring specific expertise.